finom/altamoon/README.md

 /!\ Work in progress, use at your own risk /!\

-# Biduul
+# Altamoon

 > A trading interface for Binance Perpetual Futures.

-Biduul is a libre desktop & web app made by professional traders, designed for fast and precise trading.
+Altamoon is a libre desktop & web app made by professional traders, designed for fast and precise trading.
 Some of our main features:
 - Place orders directly on the chart and change their price by dragging them
 - See your liquidation price on the chart